TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

     - Would expect encoder to *slowly decrease* and decoder to *quickly increase*
 - More features w/ different entanglement topologies and equivalent classical "coupling" mechanisms
 - Add nonlinearities
-- Attempt to use data generation that has opposing trends for complexity metric targets (target HE)
+- Attempt to use data generation that has opposing trends for complexity metric targets (target HE vs target LZC)
 - Chaotic time series
 - Composite regimes (same randomly sampled sequence of generators for each series in dataset and different sequence per dataset)
 - Try without pre-specifying a bottleneck size by extending the trash cost functions to just sum across all features to get something like total n-dimensional distance from 0 at the bottleneck